 Read on for seven employee engagement strategies we’ve learned from powering Top Workplaces, the nation’s most credible employer recognition program.

-There are tons of definitions for engagement.
+There are tons of definitions and signs of employee engagement.
 And sometimes, the terms employee engagement and job satisfaction are used interchangeably.
-But it’s important to know that employee engagement differs from job satisfaction, which is how happy employees are in their role.
+But it’s important to know that employee engagement differs from job satisfaction, which is how happy employees are in their roles.